Participants hub

 4. Filter by event name or search for part of an event name when you need a narrower audit trail.

-5. Open an event row when you need the sender, emitter, timestamp, block number, transaction hash, event parameters, and any
+5. Open an event row to see the sender, emitter, timestamp, block number, transaction hash, event parameters, and any

 decoded claim values.